 Dealing with side effects can be unpleasant, but stopping the medication may allow the virus to develop resistance.
-This means that the medication may stop working as well to prevent the virus from spreading.
+This means that the medication may stop working as well to prevent the virus from replicating.
 The healthcare provider may be able to change the combination of drugs to decrease side effects.

-The risk of side effects may be higher depending on the person’s medical history and lifestyle.
+The risk of side effects may be higher depending on a person’s medical history and lifestyle.
 According to the NIH, the risk of some negative side effects may be higher if the person:

 - is female or obese (the only risk that’s higher is for lactic acidosis)

 - takes other drugs

 Also, alcoholism can increase the risk of liver damage.
-A person who meets any of these risk factors should talk to their healthcare provider about the risk to their safety before taking NRTIs.
+A person who has any of these risk factors should talk to their healthcare provider before taking NRTIs.